melitus/smart-city/README.md

 - Integration websocket support can help the system streams insights to dashboards without overwhelming backend services.
 - Having a monitoring system that can track system performance metrics such as throughput, latency, and resource usage.
 - Integration Elasticsearch can help in searching and retrieving data in real-time, which is essential for actionable insights and dashboards.
+- Using Apache Spark for streaming bulk operations in real time and  analyze the data and generate reports.
+- Using time-series database (InfluxDB/TimescaleDB) will help to efficiently store and retrieve time-stamped server data.

 ## Default Technologies: